danielrferreira/daniel_f_projects/README.md

 # Personal Repository

-This repository is intended to contain my resume and some selected codes and project ideas.
+This repository serves as a portfolio showcasing my resume, selected code samples, and project concepts.